shivannis/xandr-docs-public/xandr-docs/articles/data-providers/real-time-data-integration-instructions.md

 `parent_profile_id` fields.
 The `parent_profile_id` should be the ID of the profile you created in step 3.
 The other bidder object fields
 (`notify_uri`, `pixel_uri`, `click_uri`, etc) should not be set as they do not apply to data providers.

-> [!TIP]
-> Ensure that you include at least one of our macros in your `bid_uri`.
+    - Ensure that you include at least one of our macros in your `bid_uri`.
 For a complete list of available macros, see Xandr [Macros for Data Providers](xandr-macros-for-data-providers.md).

 **Step 5:** Add at least one bidder instance.

-> [!TIP]
-> In production, at least one bidder instance must be registered with each datacenter for which you would like to see traffic.
+In production, at least one bidder instance must be registered with each datacenter for which you would like to see traffic.

 **Step 6:** Create segments using the [Segment Service](../digital-platform-api/segment-service.md).
 The `code` field is what you will return in your bid response.
 You may also create segments in our [Bidder UI](https://bidder.xandr.com/login) on the Segments tab.

 > [!NOTE]
 > You may only create segments in your own member's seat.